beards-of-zeus/beards-of-zeus/README.md

 ## Directory Structure
 Tagalong is built using React.js, Auth0, Node.js with Express and Sequelize.
 The most important directory is the client/components directory, which contains the various React components that make up the application.
-Webpack is used to bundle all of the component files into a single app.js file located in the public/js directory.
-The landing page is created by home.jsx, and the application is created in main.jsx: every other file in the components directory is a part of one or more of the components used on these two pages.
+Webpack is used to bundle all of the component files into a single app.js file located in the public/js directory. boot.jsx renders the entire application to the webpage.
+The landing page is created by home.jsx, and the application view is created in main.jsx.

 Our basic server.js file is located in the root directory, while the server-config and database files are located in the server directory.